DmitriySh/microservices/README.md

 ~$ gcloud auth application-default login
 ```

- - Create instance in GCE by `docker-machine` and set up commands to the environment for the Docker client
+ - Create instance in GCE by `docker-machine` and change the environment variables for the `Docker Client`.
+  It should connect to remote `Docker Engine`.
 ```bash
 ~$ docker-machine create --driver google \
 --google-project <project_id> \